gezish/USGS_3DEP_Python_LIDAR/README.md

 #### Terrain Visualization
 - In this part we will Include an option to graphically display the returned elevation files as either a 3D render plot or as a heatmap.
 ### Data Transformation
+Topographic wetness index (TWI) - as an additional column returned with geopandas dataframe

+- it is a useful model to estimate where water will accumulate in an area with elevation differences.
+It is a function of slope and the upstream contributing area

+### 3. Dependancies
+This package is dependent on the following python main packages.

+- PDAL
+- Laspy
+- Geopandas